caxanga334/cvreduxmodified/README.md

 * Fixed call_notify not working and errors when a 'simple' vote is used without a convar as command.
 * Added option to reset max vote passes on wave failure (TF2-MVM only).
 * Fixed incorrectly adding quotes to vote results, making {VOTER_ID}, {VOTER_INDEX}, {TARGET_ID}, and {TARGET_INDEX} pretty much unusable.
 * Added vote evasion detection and logging.
-(WIP)
 * Auto ban on vote evasion.
-(Planned unreleased feature)

 Examples logs from my server: